 Finally I was able to get into the birth pool and it was nice and warm.

 I was really enjoying floating around in the water with each contraction and drifting in and out of consciousness.
-I think it was about 2am and I was getting really irritable by now.
+It was about 2am and I was getting really irritable by now.
 I was really cold and just wanted to cuddle up in my bed and be alone.
-I felt like everyone was bothering me and I just wanted to talk to my baby and go to sleep!!
+It felt like everyone was bothering me and I just wanted to talk to my baby and go to sleep!!
 I practically jumped out of the pool and wobbled/ran down the hall to my room, stripped my shirt off and wrapped up in a towel and jumped into my bed.

 My little one, B, who was 2, was sleeping in my bed and we cuddled up together.
-Matt came in and asked what I was doing, and I said I was wet and cold and tired and just wanted to be left alone.
-So he left and I heard him talking to Tammy about shutting down for the night and that they would take a nap now and blah blah, as I drifted to sleep, cuddling my B.
+Matt came in and asked what I was doing.
+I said I was wet and cold and tired and just wanted to be left alone.
+So he left and I heard him talking to Tammy about shutting down for the night.
+He said that they should take a nap now and blah blah, as I drifted to sleep, cuddling my B.

 I wish I had some pictures of this moment, as I will always recall it, so vividly in my head- my sweet doula- helping me through labor.

-I awoke suddenly, I think it’s about 3am now, Matt is snoring loudly in the bed, and my little B is holding me tight, nursing away as she sleeps soundly.
+At about 3am, I awoke suddenly.
+Matt is snoring loudly in the bed, and my little B is holding me tight, nursing away as she sleeps soundly.
 I am having the most intense contractions now- and each little suckle she takes, only makes them that much stronger.
-I breathe.
+Breathe.
 I think of these last moments I will share with my little one, just us two.
 I breathe.
 She suckles, and I relax into the next contraction.
 This happens for about an hour and then it gets so strong that I can’t stand it anymore.

-I kick Matt awake and he doesn’t notice.
+Matt doesn’t notice when I try to kick him awake.
 I get out of bed, thinking maybe I would like a shower, and start heaving so hard that I start leaking fluid again and puking on the floor.
 I always throw up during transition, so I knew that this is where I was in my birthing process.
-Matt wakes up, to me being extremely loud and I say, ‘Help, I need to have the baby now’.
+Matt wakes up to me being extremely loud and I say, ‘Help, I need to have the baby now’.
 He helps me back into the kitchen and we stop along the way for contractions.

 I get back into the water and it really isn’t as cold as I thought it would be, being 4 ½ hours later.
 Matt starts taking water out and warming it on the stove, it was so lovely to feel it on my body, every time he poured in a pot.
 It is around 5am now.
 I threw up again.
 I kept floating all over the pool trying to get into a comfy position.
 The sun was coming up and I was angry at it- I wanted it to be dark.
 My two oldest were awake by now and my daughter, S, who was 4, was such a great doula.
 She would whisper in my ear that I was doing great and hug my neck.
 My son, 7, looked annoyed and tired, laying on the couch, awaiting the arrival of his baby brother.